Skip to main content

 The CrowdStrike device option is available on the Context Library tab.
 If you want the CrowdStrike table to populate automatically with device data from a CrowdStrike source, you must onboard the CrowdStrike context table in one of the following ways:

 • Via Cloud Collector – You can create a CrowdStrike Context cloud collector that will ingest the data from your CrowdStrike source and make it available for processing in a Context Management table.
+For information about creating the cloud collector, see CrowdStrike Context Cloud Collector in the Cloud Collectors Administration Guide.

 Note